| The

 to communicate was incredibly frustrating.
 This time of my

 life was absolutely exhausting.
+My

 Dad died just over a year after he was diagnosed with cancer.